History of ESPN in Timeline

 In March 2008, ESPN Films was created as a restructuring of ESPN Original Entertainment.

-2009: 30 for 30 Started Airing
+2009: 30 for 30 Series Launched

-August 2010: ESPNews Incorporated Debate and Entertainment Shows
+August 2010: ESPNews Incorporated ESPN Shows

 Since August 2010, ESPNews has gradually incorporated encores of ESPN's various sports debate and entertainment shows and video simulcasts of ESPN Radio shows.

-On September 27, 2010, Pardon the Interruption and Around the Horn began airing in HD, coinciding with the relocation of production to the ABC News Washington, D.C. bureau facility.
+On September 27, 2010, "Pardon the Interruption" and "Around the Horn" began airing in HD after relocating production to the ABC News Washington, D.C., bureau facility.

-October 25, 2010: WatchESPN Launch
+October 25, 2010: WatchESPN launch

-On October 25, 2010, WatchESPN, originally known as ESPN Networks, was launched as a streaming service providing a live stream of ESPN exclusive to Time Warner Cable subscribers.
+On October 25, 2010, WatchESPN was originally launched as ESPN Networks, a streaming service providing a live stream of ESPN exclusive to Time Warner Cable subscribers.

-August 26, 2011: Longhorn Network Launch
+August 26, 2011: Longhorn Network launch

-August 31, 2011: ESPN3 Incorporation into WatchESPN
+August 31, 2011: ESPN3 incorporation into WatchESPN

 On August 31, 2011, ESPN3, an online streaming service, was incorporated into the WatchESPN platform.